Fibergrate Structures Acquires TMP CONVERT Expanding Decking & Landscaping Solutions

 About Fibergrate Structures

 Fibergrate Structures is headquartered in Dallas, TX and has over 50 years of experience in the composite manufacturing industry.
-It is the parent company and shared business services provider for Fibergrate Composite Structures (leading manufacturer of Fiberglass Reinforced Plastic or FRP grating and structural profiles), Bison Innovative Products (leading manufacturer of composite adjustable pedestals and decking solutions), USL Structural Protection (leading manufacturer of bridge deck waterproofing, expansion joints, and drainage solutions), and Fibregrid Safety Solutions (e-commerce distributor of anti-slip and safety materials).
-The company's products are widely used in industries such as chemical processing, data centers, water and wastewater, food and beverage, transportation/road/railway, civil engineering, rooftop decking, residential outdoor living, and many others.
+It is the parent company and shared business services provider for Fibergrate Composite Structures (leading manufacturer of Glass Reinforced Plastic or GRP), Bison Innovative Products (leading manufacturer of composite adjustable pedestals and decking solutions), USL Structural Protection (leading manufacturer of waterproofing, expansion joints, and bridge drainage solutions), and Fibregrid Safety Solutions (e-commerce distributor of anti-slip and safety materials).
+The company's products are widely used in industries such as chemical processing, data centres, water and wastewater, food and beverage, transportation/road/railway, civil engineering, rooftop decking, residential outdoor living, and many others.
 Each of the businesses focuses on providing solutions to meet the stringent and ever-changing specifications of the industries served.

 Steve Ludwig